 Can protein powder be used after expiration date?

-Yes, protein powder is safe to use after its expiry date.
-Since protein powder is such a dry substance there is very little risk of bacterial growth, meaning your powder is safe to consume after the best before or expiry date.
+Yes, out of date protein powder is safe to use.
+Since protein powder is such a dry substance there is very little risk of bacterial growth.
 This is applicable to both whey protein and casein protein.

 Protein powder comes with a best before date rather than a use by date.
 This means it has been certified as safe to eat past the specified date.
 It’s only products with use by dates that you should avoid eating once the date has passed.
 Learn more about the differences between best before and use by here.